SmaamX/autocpy/README.md

 - [X] PyInstaller

 ### ComingSoon
-+ objects on the screenshot
++ Detect objects on the screenshot
 + Scan and manipulate memory
 + Hard at work on a complete internal terminal
 + Add more algorithms